Iamthebroadpup/FFLapp/README.md

 - `backend/data_service.py` demonstrates merging these sources into a single player pool loaded at server startup.

 This skeleton sets up the draft state management and provides a minimal React UI that lists available players.
 Further features—such as custom scoring, draft recommendations, and advanced analytics—can be built on top of this foundation.

+## Future Enhancements for In‑Person Drafts

+To turn this prototype into a full draft assistant for use with a physical whiteboard, consider adding:

+- **Clickable Draft Board** – allow selecting players in the UI to mark them as drafted and assign them to specific teams.
+- **Roster Tracking** – display each team's roster, remaining positional needs, and bye weeks.
+- **Recommendation Engine** – use projections, positional scarcity, and roster construction to suggest the best pick for your upcoming turn.
+- **Offline Data Cache** – bundle player data so the app can run without an internet connection during an in‑person draft.
+- **Export/Import State** – save the draft board to disk and reload it later to resume or review the draft.

+These improvements would enable the app to predict optimal picks and keep track of selections as you click players off the board in real time.